timjogorman/RicherEventDescription/guidelines.md

 If that is the case, then mark the TLINK as if it actually were happening:

-\ex.
-DA Hurlbert won't *press* felony charges against hit-and-run driver because it might *affect* his job. \a. *press* BEFORE/CAUSE *affect*
+- DA Hurlbert won't *press* felony charges against hit-and-run driver because it might *affect* his job. \a. *press* BEFORE/CAUSE *affect*